-There is a relationship between the movement of the camshaft and the crankshaft.
-When the engine is running properly, they’ll move smoothly together.
-This, in turn, ensures that fuel is injected and the spark plugs fired at the right time.
+There is a relationship between the movement of the camshaft and the crankshaft that will move smoothly together when the engine is running correctly.
+In turn, these movements ensure that fuel is injected and spark plugs fire at the right time.

-When the position of the crankshaft and camshaft vary by more than 10 degrees, the P0017 trouble code will trigger.
-The key to fixing the P0017 trouble code is determining which of the many components involved is the root of the issue.
+When the crankshaft and camshaft position varies by more than 10 degrees, the P0017 trouble code will trigger.
+The key to fixing the P0017 trouble code is determining which of the components involved is the root of the problem.

 The P0017 code relates specifically to the exhaust camshaft on bank 1.
-This will be on the cylinder 1 side of the engine, and on the exhaust side of the cylinders.
+This problem will happen on the cylinder on one side of the engine and the cylinders’ exhaust side.
 You can use your vehicle’s manual to help guide you there if you’re having trouble finding it.

-While this is a generic powertrain code, the fix can be different depending on your vehicle make and model.
-Cars made by GM in particular are known to have a service bulletin for this issue.
+While this is a generic powertrain code, the fix can differ depending on your vehicle make and model.
+Cars made by GM, in particular, are known to have a service bulletin for this issue.
 Other manufacturers may, as well, so make sure you check for that before beginning your diagnosis.

 What Are The Symptoms Of The P0017 Code?

-The symptoms of the P0017 trouble code can vary depending on your vehicle and the source of the issue.
+The P0017 trouble code symptoms can vary depending on your vehicle and the source of the issue.
 Common symptoms include:

 - Activation of the check engine light